11 Ways To Screen Garden From Overlooking Neighbours

 Lattice panels are incredibly versatile and can be used to create shielded partitions in your garden, neatly separating the areas as well as offering more privacy from overlooking neighbours.

-With their unique design and open features, lattice panels can create a sense of enclosure and screen from prying eyes while still allowing light and air to flow freely.
+With their unique design and open features, lattice panels can create a sense of enclosure and screen garden from overlooking neighbours while still allowing light and air to flow freely.
 This allows you to experience the benefits and bliss that come from being in the fresh air, without being totally exposed.

-Much like with fencing or pergolas, you can enhance the appeal of lattice panels and their protection using climbing plants, flowers or even planting hedges to cover them.
+Much like with fencing or pergolas, you can enhance the appeal of lattice panels and their protection using climbing plants, flowers, or even planting hedges to cover them for more effective way to screen garden from overlooking neighbours.

-You may be seeking privacy for a specific event or during specific times and therefore do not need a permanent installation in your garden.
+You may be looking for ways to screen garden from overlooking neighbours for a specific event or during specific times, and therefore do not need a permanent installation in your garden.

 Outdoor curtains are a highly flexible option for garden screening.
 They can be used to create secluded and shielded areas on demand, as you simply have to draw the curtains closed to be out of your neighbour’s sight.